Maurice Jones-Drew: 2013 season

-In 2013, Jones-Drew finished the season with five touchdowns and 803 yards on 234 carries.
+In 2013, Jones-Drew finished the season with 234 carries for 803 rushing yards and five rushing touchdowns.
 In addition, he had 43 receptions for 314 receiving yards.
 After eight seasons with the Jacksonville Jaguars, he became a free agent on March 11, 2014.

 Oakland Raiders

-2014 season

 On March 28, 2014, Jones-Drew returned to the Bay Area and signed a three-year deal with the Oakland Raiders.
 Jones-Drew's season in Oakland was plagued by futility, as he recorded only 96 yards rushing on 43 attempts (averaging 2.2 yards-per-carry) and zero touchdowns.
 His number of carries would be limited due to the solid performances of teammates Darren McFadden and Latavius Murray.

+Retirement

 On March 5, 2015, Jones-Drew announced his retirement from the NFL at age 29.
 He finished his career as the Jaguars' second leading rusher of all time behind Fred Taylor.
 On April 28, 2015, he signed a one-day contract to officially retire as a Jaguar.